Diwali, aka ‘the festival of lights’, is notoriously celebrated by Hindus all over the world.

 This year however, things will be a little different, well for Sikhs any way.

 Today Sikhs all over the world will be observing a ‘Black Diwali’, meaning that there will be no candles or fireworks displays in their celebrations owing to recent incidents of sacrilege in Punjab.
 By this I’m referring to the multiple cases that have come to light in the last month or so in which copies of Sri Guru Granth Sahib Ji Maharaj (their Holy Book) were found ripped apart in various Gurdwaras (temples) across Punjab.
 Upon discovering this, a number of Sikh locals began protesting in defiance of the disrespect and lack of counter-action taken by Punjab’s Chief Minister, Prakash Singh Badal.
 Local police officers made the decision to halt protesters by haphazardly opening fire, killing two men and injuring many more in the process, which as you can imagine has done nothing but to fuel the already tempestuous flames of hostility in the North-Indian state.
-And now protesters are demanding that those guilty of desecrating the Holy Book are arrested and also that compensation be paid to the families of the two men who lost their lives at the hands of the police.
+And now protesters are demanding that those guilty of desecrating the 11th Guru are arrested and also that compensation be paid to the families of the two men who lost their lives at the hands of the police.

 As a result, out of respect, the entire Sikh congregation worldwide has united and agreed to refrain from the usual celebrations and will instead reflect upon the gravity of what has been occurring in Punjab.
 After the ‘Black Diwali’ of 1984, this will be the third time that there will be no celebrations of Diwali at the Golden Temple in Amritsar.